-- 1. JE Holdings, Inc. is a company owned by members of the Gokongwei family. - 2.
+- 1. JE Holdings, Inc. is a company owned by members of the Gokongwei family.
+Under the By-Laws of JE Holdings, Inc., the President is authorized to represent the Corporation at all functions and proceedings.
+The incumbent President of JE Holdings, Inc. is Mr. John L. Gokongwei, Jr. - 2.
 PCD Nominee Corporation is the registered owner of the shares in the books of the Corporation's transfer agent.
 PCD Nominee Corporation is a corporation wholly-owned by Philippine Depository and Trust Corporation, Inc. (formerly the Philippine Central Depository) ("PDTC"), whose sole purpose is to act as nominee and legal title holder of all shares of stock lodged in the PDTC.
 PDTC is a private corporation organized to establish a central depository in the Philippines and introduce scripless or book-entry trading in the Philippines.
 Under the current PDTC system, only participants (brokers and custodians) will be recognized by PDTC as the beneficial owners of the lodged shares.
 Each beneficial owner of shares though his participant will be the beneficial owner to the extent of the number of shares held by such participant in the records of the PCD Nominee. - 3.
 Out of the PCD Nominee Corporation (Non-Filipino) account, "The Hongkong and Shanghai Banking Corp.
-Ltd. -Clients' Acct." and "Deutsche Bank Manila-Clients A/C" hold for various trust accounts the following shares of the Corporation as of December 31, 2014:
+Ltd. -Clients' Acct." and "Deutsche Bank Manila-Clients A/C" hold for various trust accounts the following shares of the Corporation as of December 31, 2015:

-No. of shares %to Outstanding The Hongkong and Shanghai Banking Corp.
-Ltd. -Clients' Acct.
-245,902,775 17.75% Deutsche Bank Manila-Clients A/C 98,320,901 7.10%
+No. of shares % to Outstanding The Hongkong and Shanghai Banking Corp.
+LtdClients' Acct.
+204,389,106 14.76% Deutsche Bank Manila-Clients A/C 101,583,058 7.33%